mneri/csv/IMPLEMENTATION.md

 `Rfc4180StrictFormat`, the character `\r` is mapped to column `2` of the transition table and `2` in binary is `010`.
 So, we place `010` in the map at position `13` in the bit map. `\n` is mapped to column `3` of the transition table and `3` in binary is `011`.
 So, we place `011` at position `10` in the bit map.

+By replacing a switch or `if`-`else` chain with a bit-packed map, we trade unpredictable control flow for pure register math.
+A conditional chain forces the CPU to guess execution paths, risking costly pipeline stalls every time a branch mispredicts.
+This new approach executes in fixed time with zero memory lookups, turning a branching bottleneck into a single, lightning-fast shift.

 # Other Low-Level Optimisations
 ## Facilitating Method Inlining